-Cyclists and motorcyclists are particularly vulnerable road users and it is vitally important that everyone on a bike knows how to respond if there is an accident.
+Cyclists and motorcyclists are particularly vulnerable road users.
+It is vitally important that everyone on a bike knows how to respond if there is an accident.

-If cycling with children and teenagers, reinforce how important it is that they should never overtake lorries, buses and other large vehicles on the inside and explain the significance of vehicle blind spots.
+If cycling with children and teenagers, reinforce how important it is that they should never overtake lorries, buses and other large vehicles on the inside.
+Also, explain the significance of vehicle blind spots.

 You must wear a seatbelt if there is one fitted to the seat you are in.
 Failure to wear a seatbelt carries a £500 fine.